 The end of day four also marked the end of my time in the Lake District National Park, as the last mile or two into Caldbeck is a slow walk downhill back into the fields and farms of the lowlands.

 There aren’t any camping options in Caldbeck (and it’s too low for wild camping), which is how I excused my stay at probably the best B&B in the world, The Old Rectory.
 It is run by a brilliant couple called Tim and Anne, who greeted me warmly and served me tea and brownies in their gorgeous kitchen.
 When I grow up I’d like to be Tim and Anne.

 I decided to call it a day that evening.
 I was completely exhausted and had read a number of walk reports saying that the final day of the walk really isn’t very scenic or particularly pleasant.

 Day five: Caldbeck to Carlise & back to London

 Having planned to walk the final 13 miles or so to Carlisle, I hadn’t realised that there is no public transport from Caldbeck.
 Luckily for me, Tim was driving to Carlisle for business and so very kindly gave me a lift.
 An alternative would have been to walk the six miles or so to a town called Dalston, where there is a bus or taxis into Carlisle.
 Based on what I saw in the car of the final stage of the route, I think I’d advise that you skip the last day too, or at least the section from Dalston to Carlisle.
 Unless of course you’re really keen to complete the trail regardless of the scenery.

-In Carlisle I had a wonder around and went to see the cathedral, which marks the official end of the route (although there is no signage/ place to pose).
+In Carlisle I had a wander around and went to see the cathedral, which marks the official end of the route (although there is no signage/ place to pose).
 That afternoon I got a train back to London.

 Find out more